hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 ### [Provisioners](https://www.packer.io/docs/provisioners)

-Provisioners are components of Packer that install and configure software within a running machine prior to that machine being turned into a static image.
+Provisioners are components that install and configure software within a running machine prior to that machine being turned into a static image.
 They perform the major work of making the image contain useful software.
 Example provisioners include shell scripts, Chef, Puppet, etc.

-Provisioners use builtin and third-party software to install and configure the machine image after booting.
-Provisioners prepare the system for use, so common use cases for provisioners include:

-- installing packages
-- patching the kernel
-- creating users
-- downloading application code

-See Template Provisioners to learn more about working with provisioners.
-For information on an individual provisioner, choose it from the sidebar.

 ### [Post-Processors](https://www.packer.io/docs/post-processors)